 Drawbacks of using this feature:

-SysCloud is a security tool that uses machine learning to monitor a domain to flag any content that could point to a possible cyberbullying incidents.
+SysCloud is a security tool that uses machine learning to monitor a domain to flag any content that could point to a possible cyberbullying incident.

 How to set up a cyberbullying policy using SysCloud?

-- Select the users you want the policy to be applied to and click “Next” to proceed further.
+Select the users for whom you want the policy to be implemented and click on “Next” to proceed further.

-- Include or exclude users by specifically mentioning their email id (if needed) and click “Next”.
+Include or exclude users by specifically mentioning their email id – if needed – and click on “Next.”

-- Then click “Next” to set the email conditions that allows you to monitor emails sent to external domains.
+Click on “Next” to set the email conditions that allow you to monitor the emails sent to external domains.

-- Next, set the “Real-time actions to take” when a cyberbullying content is flagged.
+Set the “Real-time actions to take” when cyberbullying content gets flagged.

-- Setup the “Exception management” to allow or prevent users from requesting an exception for flagged content.
+Set up the “Exception management” condition to allow or prevent users from requesting an exception for flagged content.

-- Click “Next” to set notification alerts in the event of a violation.
+Click on “Next” to set notification alerts in the event of a violation.